Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

 The log queues retain a copy of the original messages ingested by ServiceControl.
 The queues are not directly managed by ServiceControl and are meant as points of external integration.

+> [!NOTE]
-Note: If external integration is not required, it is strongly recommended to turn forwarding to log queues off.
+> If external integration is not required, it is strongly recommended to turn forwarding to log queues off.
 Otherwise, messages will accumulate unprocessed in the forwarding log queue(s) until storage resource (message count limits, messages size limit, available disk space) are exhausted.
 When this happens new messages cannot be added.